 What YouTube does well is change how it presents videos to users depending on where they are on the site.
 For example, when you land on the YouTube homepage, you’re shown a video grid as well as a selection of your favorite categories, which utilizes both Z-patterns and the rule of thirds.

 In contrast, when you search for a specific video, you’re shown a list that’s more reliant on F-pattern scanning.
-This design principle is in place because YouTube knows users click based on the thumbnail and video title, which is a fantastic example of a design based on user behavior.
+This design principle is in place because the streaming giant knows users click based on the YouTube thumbnail and video title, which is a fantastic example of a design based on user behavior.